Behnam-sn/Castle-Docusaurus/docs/docker/running-containers/persisting-container-data.md

 That provide the ability to persist data,
 Beyond the lifecycle of an individual container.

-Think of it like providing a shortcut or symlink from inside the container to outside the container.
+Think of it like providing a shortcut or symlink,
+From inside the container to outside the container.

 As an example,
 Imagine you create a volume named `log-data`.